 Skinny Isn’t An Ideal- Evolutionary Arguments Against Being Thin

 Here in the West, we live in an environment where the predominant body image ideal for women is to be thin- being skinny is considered the Holy Grail for many of today’s women and images in the media reflect this idealization as most popular models are ultra thin and further enhanced through post image processing to look even thinner than they already are.
-The ultra thin look unfortunately embodies a certain degree frailty and lack of physical ability, with low to no muscle tone and a bodyweight to height ratio that falls far below recommended standards for healthy body composition.
-It is somewhat ironic that only a very small percentage of Western women meet the ultra thin ideal and that over the past few decades women’s body sizes have increased while societal ideas of ‘beauty’ call for thinner and thinner looking bodies.
-Exposure to the ultra thin ideal is practically unavoidable as advertisements, television, movies and magazines constantly bombard us with images of tall, (usually white) thin models and actresses with an almost anorexic BMI of under 18.5- one that is far below that of the average American woman.
-The discrepancy between the unattainable sociocultural ultra thin ideal and the average Western female’s body has had far reaching effects on the female Western population.
-So much so that Western female concern over their physical appearance is termed ‘normative discontent’ since the overwhelming majority of women today harbor some degree of insecurity regarding their body image.[44, 45] Such body dissatisfaction is a major is a major risk factor for eating disorders such as anorexia and bulimia as well as mood disorders such as depression.[3, 4, 5, 6, 7, 8] While there are many discussions about the root causes of body dissatisfaction and the fact that attempting to be ultra thin is unhealthy both physically and psychologically we seldom stop to consider that the idea of being thin goes against our evolutionary past and possibly against our genetic makeup.
-In this article we look at the ultra thin standard of beauty from an evolutionary standpoint and show that not only is not a universal ideal but rather a path towards shame and misery.
+The ultra-thin look unfortunately embodies a certain degree frailty and lack of physical ability, with low to no muscle tone and a body weight to height ratio that falls far below recommended standards for healthy body composition.
+It is somewhat ironic that only a very small percentage of Western women meet the ultra-thin ideal and that over the past few decades women’s body sizes have increased while societal ideas of ‘beauty’ call for thinner and thinner looking bodies.
+Exposure to the ultra-thin ideal is practically unavoidable as advertisements, television, movies and magazines constantly bombard us with images of tall, (usually white) thin models and actresses with an almost anorexic BMI of under 18.5- one that is far below that of the average American woman.
+The discrepancy between the unattainable sociocultural ultra-thin ideal and the average Western female’s body has had far reaching effects on the female Western population.
+So much so that Western female concern over their physical appearance is termed ‘normative discontent’ since the overwhelming majority of women today harbor some degree of insecurity regarding their body image.[44, 45] Such body dissatisfaction is a major is a major risk factor for eating disorders such as anorexia and bulimia as well as mood disorders such as depression.[3, 4, 5, 6, 7, 8] While there are many discussions about the root causes of body dissatisfaction and the fact that attempting to be ultra-thin is unhealthy both physically and psychologically we seldom stop to consider that the idea of being thin goes against our evolutionary past and possibly against our genetic makeup.
+In this article we look at the ultra-thin standard of beauty from an evolutionary standpoint and show that it not a universal ideal, but rather a path towards shame and misery and that ultra low body fat is not healthy.
 Thank you for reading my work and do be sure to share it with someone who would benefit from reading it!

-The Evolutionary Argument Against Being Thin- Conflicting Ideas Of Beauty in Other Cultures
+Being Skinny Isn’t Ideal- Conflicting Ideas Of Beauty in Other Cultures

 As reasonable as this may sound, the food supply hypothesis does not stand up to closer scrutiny, as men who are fatter in developing countries are often perceived as lazy and not hardworking- negative traits that make them undesirable as mates.
 More significant is the reversed notion that being thin in affluent countries is a sign that you are affluent enough to know where your next meal is coming from so you can afford to control your caloric intake.
 On the surface this certainly sounds does plausible, but thinness cannot logically be a symbol of status because it is impossible for an outside observer to know whether someone is thin because they choose to be thin or because they are impoverished and have a limited food supply.
 ‘Pro-skinny-as-a-sign-of-wealth’ explanations also do not factor in how being thin would have been an evolutionary advantage for women and how it could ever have been an aid to the continued development and survival of the human species.

-The Evolutionary Argument Against Being Thin- The Importance Of Fat
+Being Skinny Isn’t Ideal- The Importance Of Fat

-The Evolutionary Argument Against Being Thin- Historic Standards of Beauty
+Being Skinny Isn’t Ideal- Changing Historic Standards of Beauty

 Skinny Isn’t An Ideal- Who Is To Blame?

-Skinny Isn’t An Ideal- Our Ideals Tend To Be Unattainable & Self Acceptance Is Always More Important
+Skinny Isn’t An Ideal- Why Ideals Tend To Be Unattainable & The Importance of Self-Acceptance

 Please note that all material is copyrighted and DMCA Protected and can be reprinted only with the expressed authorization of the author.